 You can also turn to your network to find a suitable product management job and kick-start your career.

 Though not a prerequisite according to most modern organizations, a Product Manager certification can certainly give you a significant competitive edge.

-This is especially true if you attend well-networked program such as Product Manager HQ's One-Week PM Course.
+This is especially true if you attend a well-networked program such as Product HQ’s PM Courses.

 Enrolling in such a program can help build strong foundations in areas such as marketing, organizational management, supply chain, finance, development relations, and project management.

 A program like this, combined with a technical background, could take your career to the next level.